Central Florida Knights Logo (UCF Knights Logo)

 Central Florida Knights Logo 2012

 To simplify the visual identification of the “Central Florida Knights,” designers proposed a letter logo.
-It uses only the university’s abbreviated name, consisting of three letters.
+It uses only the university’s three-letter abbreviation.
 The writing of the word “UCF” is based on the previous decoration, with a sharp upper end at “U.” The protruding spike resembles the tip of a sword.
 It is directed to the left.
 Similar serifs are also present in other symbols.
-Dark gold glyphs are complemented by white stripes inside and outlined around the perimeter by a unifying black line.
+Dark gold glyphs are complemented by white stripes inside and outlined by a unifying black line around the perimeter.

 2017 – today